dart-lang/sdk/docs/language/informal/toplevel-inference.md

 Method inference for a method m behaves as if all method inference for all of its supertypes has already been performed.

-If a method leaves a type off of its signature (parameter type or return type) and it does not override or implement anything from a super type, it is an error.

 If a method leaves a type off of its signature (parameter type or return type)